moshiur05/pressure_and_density_with_height/README.md

 # pressure_and_density_with_height
-approximating the pressure and air density at a height from the ground
+approximating earth's pressure and air density as a function of height from the ground using experimental data. the image below shows that the mathematical model matches the experimental data very well. atleast upto a certain height
 ![](density%20vs%20height.png)